Murphy homers for 1st hit in MLB debut, A’s blank Angels 4-0

 PUK WAITS HIS TURN

 A’s left-hander A.J.
-Puk hasn’t pitched in more than a week, and manager Bob Melvin is working to find the right spot for the 24-year-old prospect.
+Puk hasn’t pitched in more than a week, and Melvin is working to find the right spot for the 24-year-old prospect.
 Puk’s first two major league appearances came in the eighth inning of tight games against the Yankees and Giants.
 Puk was charged with a blown save against the Giants, then steadied himself with two scoreless innings in a 19-4 win over Kansas City on Aug.
 26.

 “We probably threw quite a bit at him early on,” Melvin said.
 “I talked to him a little bit about it today.
 We’ll get him in the right spot and we’ll get him rolling.”